BAMresearch/ctsimu-toolbox/ctsimu/documentation.md

 In the CTSimU toolbox, the tests are performed using JSON files in Python.
 There are two files (where X. is the current test, detector, subtest, and the date of the last modification of the JSON file):

-- `X..json`: defines environment, geometry, materials, source, detector properties, among others, and - references files in the same folder for the description of the object and spectrum: STL file, CSV and XRS files.
+- `X..json`: defines environment, geometry, materials, source, detector properties, among others, and - references files in the same folder for the description of the object and spectrum: STL file and CSV file.
 You can find the `X..json` file in the path: `ctsimu-toolbox\ctsimu\ctsimu_evaluations\scenarios` or on the [BAM research website CTSimu-toolbox scenarios](https://github.com/BAMresearch/ctsimu-toolbox/tree/main/ctsimu/ctsimu_evaluations/scenarios).
 - `X._metadata.json`: Contains information about the simulation results (type and location) and is created via a simulation program (e.g. aRTist).
 With this result file, the test can be started and executed in the CTSimU toolbox.

 The following is a step-by-step guide using the example of the double wire test to determine the detector unsharpness.